garylirocks/quickrefs/azure-active-directory.markdown

 ![RBAC vs. AAD roles](images/azure_rbac-vs-aad-roles.png)

 - Azure AD roles and Azure RBAC roles are independent from one another, AD role assignment does not grant access to Azure resources and vice versa
-- As an Azure AD Global Administrator, you might not have access to all subscriptions and management groups, but you could elevate your access:
+- As an **Azure AD Global Administrator**, you might not have access to all subscriptions and management groups, but you could elevate your access:
   - Assign yourself "**User Access Administrator**" role in Azure at root scope(`/`)
-  - View and assign access in any subscription or management group (e.g. assign yourself the Owner role of a management group)
+  - View and assign access in any subscription or management group (e.g. assign yourself the **Owner** role of a management group)
   - You should remove this elevated access once you have made the changes needed
 - Each directory is given a single top-level management group called "Tenant Root Group", it has the same id as the tenant, allows for global policies and Azure role assignments to be applied at this directory/tenant level.